 JavaScript and its Relatives

 JavaScript is a central language in web applications.
 It uses the browser as a platform and first appeared in the Netscape Navigator browser in 1995.
-It brings a dynamic functionality to websites It facilitates usage of forms filled by users.
-It helps in tracking all user actions including mouseover, selecting, scrolling, clicking, zooming etc. It forms an interface between the user and the webpage.
-JavaScript runs inside the browser and has access to the elements in the web document, local file systems and system resources.
-It is fully compatible with most browsers and widely used for client-side front-end scripting (Sebesta, 2016).
+It brings a dynamic functionality to websites by facilitating the usage of forms filled in by users.
+It helps to track all user actions including mouseovers, selecting, scrolling, clicking, and zooming.
+It forms an interface between the user and the webpage.
+JavaScript runs inside the browser and has access to the elements in the web document, local file systems, and system resources.
+It is fully compatible with most browsers and is widely used for client-side front-end scripting (Sebesta, 2016).

 Basic Features

 The basic syntax of JavaScript has similarities with C, with support for variables, expressions, operators, conditionals, and loops.
-The code can be embedded in HTML code as shown in the following example to compute the mean of a sequence of numbers entered by the user.
+The code can be embedded in HTML code, as shown in the following example to compute the mean of a sequence of numbers entered by the user.

 mean.html